Plain English Summary

 What are the possible benefits and risks of participating?

-Praziquantel is well known, widely used in mass treatment programs and has little adverse events (headache, abdominal pain etc.).
+Praziquantel is well known, widely used in mass treatment programs and has little adverse events (headache, abdominal pain etc).
 All children enrolled in the study will benefit from a clinical examination and treatment against helminths.
-There is no risk in participating in the trial.
+There is no risk in participating in the study.

 Where is the study run from?

 The study will take place in an schistosome endemic area of Cote d'Ivoire (Ivory Coast)

 When is the study starting and how long is it expected to run for?

 Dose-finding and pharmacokinetic studies of praziquantel in school-aged and preschool-aged children infected with Schistosoma mansoni and Schistosoma haematobium

 To compare the efficacy and safety of three oral praziquantel dosages: 1) 20 mg/kg, 2) 40 mg/kg, 3) 60 mg/kg in school-aged and preschool-aged children infected with either Schistosoma mansoni or S. haematobium and to measure praziquantel disposition in both age groups using dried blood spot technology.
 The primary objective of the trial is to determine the dose-response of praziquantel in pre-school and school- aged children infected with either S. mansoni or S. haematobium.

 1. Ethikkommission Nordwest und Zentralschweiz, 09/07/2014, ref: EKNZ 2014-162